 - Find a pace that suits both you and your baby.
 It’s better to build up gradually from one ‘solid’ feed a day but you could be eating together at breakfast, lunch and dinner by the time they’re between 9 and 12 months.

-- Offer water in a beaker when offering food.
+- Offer water in a beaker when you give them food.

 - Get a highchair and make sure they’re sitting upright and comfortable.
 Never leave them alone – there’s a very real danger they could choke.